From the shop

 What is Kamishibai?

 Traditionally a Kamishibai Man would travel around the neighbourhood and from village to village on his bicycle with a theatre frame on the back.
-Children would know he had arrived at the sound of his wooden clappers (hyoshigi).
+Children would know he had arrived at the sound of his wooden clappers, (hyoshigi) an instrument made from wood.

-In order to earn a living the Kamishibai Man would sell sweets to the children who came to hear the stories.
+To earn a living the Kamishibai Man would sell sweets to the children who came to hear the stories.
 A good performance and variety of stories could help guarantee a good sized audience and therefore more sales of sweets.
+Find out more here.